kontaktanderson/BowlingSimulator/readme.md

 Usage
 -----
 Access homepage and see the program in action.
-To change the calculation from Live play mode to Time ended mode, you must change the app/Http/Controllers/BowlingController.php, instructions is in the file.
+To change the calculation from Live play mode to Time ended mode, you can follow the instructions on the page.

 Testing
 -----